2026 Pricing Data

 Does insurance cover breast augmentation?

-Insurance coverage for breast augmentation is: never.
+Coverage status: Not Covered.
 Cosmetic breast augmentation is not covered.
 Reconstruction after mastectomy is covered under federal law.
+Your out-of-pocket cost depends on your deductible, copay, and whether your provider is in-network.

 What's the cheapest state for breast augmentation?